-- Supply of General insurance or takaful, or general reinsurance or retakaful contracts issued by a Malaysian insurer/takaful operator to cover risks located outside of Malaysia. - Supply of export credit insurance services, export financing insurance, overseas investments insurance and guarantee facilities to local exporters, banks or investor to cover risks outside Malaysia. - Policy issued in respect of persons, who at the time when the policy is issued, is a non-resident
+- Supply of general insurance or general takaful, or general reinsurance or general retakaful contracts issued by a Malaysian insurer or takaful operator to cover risks located outside of Malaysia. - Supply of export credit insurance services, export financing insurance, overseas investments insurance and guarantee facilities to local exporters, banks or investor to cover risks outside Malaysia. - Policy issued in respect of persons, who at the time when the policy is issued, is a non-resident

-- Supply of life reinsurance by a GST registered life reinsurer/takaful operator to a cedant (direct insurer/takaful operator) belonging outside of Malaysia - C. Some examples of non-supplies (supply not made) or out of scope supplies are: - Inter-fund transfers - Supply of insurance by Protection & Indemnity Clubs (international organization) to local and foreign going Malaysian registered ships - Supply of reinsurance contracts by offshore financial institutions in the international or global market - A reinsurer/takaful operator or retakaful operator's deposit retained by an insurer/takaful operator or a takaful operator in the form of security for performance of reinsurance or retakaful contracts - Technical reserves to provide for the settlement of claims - Cash bonuses - Withdrawals by a family takaful plan contributor from his takaful personal account
+Supply of life reinsurance/family retakaful by a GST registered life reinsurer or takaful operator to a cedant (direct insurer or takaful operator) belonging outside of Malaysia

+C. Some examples of non-supplies (supply not made) or out of scope supplies are:

+- Inter-fund transfers - Supply of insurance by Protection & Indemnity Clubs (international organization) to local and foreign going Malaysian registered ships - Supply of reinsurance contracts by offshore financial institutions in the international or global market - A reinsurer's or retakaful operator's deposit retained by an insurer or takaful operator in the form of security for performance of reinsurance or retakaful contracts - Technical reserves to provide for the settlement of claims - Cash bonuses - Withdrawals by a family takaful plan contributor from his takaful personal account